Welcoming a new baby is one of the most exciting and stressful times in

 one parent must attend an evening preparation session before their child can be

 baptized at Emmanuel.
+The next sessions are scheduled for Fall, 2012.
 Grandparents are invited to attend sessions as well, and

 Godparents are strongly encouraged to be present.
 If you are pregnant or still